HL7/fhir-shorthand/input/pagecontent/reference.md

 FHIR resources can contain two types of references, [Resource references](https://www.hl7.org/fhir/R4/references.html#2.3.0) and [Canonical references](https://www.hl7.org/fhir/R4/references.html#canonical).

 FSH represents Resource references using the syntax `Reference({Resource})`.
-For elements that require a Reference data type, `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).
+For elements that require a Reference datatype, `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).

 Canonical references refer to the standard URL associated with FHIR items.
-For elements that require a canonical data type, FSH will accept a URL or an expression in the form `Canonical({name or id})`. `Canonical()` stands for the canonical URL of the referenced item.
+For elements that require a canonical datatype, FSH will accept a URL or an expression in the form `Canonical({name or id})`. `Canonical()` stands for the canonical URL of the referenced item.
 For items defined in the same FSH project, the canonical URL is constructed using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the FSH project’s canonical URL in a single place with no changes to FSH definitions.

 #### Codes and Codings